 Gabriel Peak + Elija Ridge by Ragged Ridge via Cabinet Creek / 加布里埃爾峯

-Gabriel Peak and Elija Ridge by Ragged Ridge are two distinct massifs near North Cascades Highway–Highway 20.
-Each spans over four miles long, trending east to west.
-Though less known, these high prominence peaks above Cabinet Creek and Panther Creek attract many mountain enthusiasts.
+Gabriel Peak and Elija Ridge perch above Cabinet Creek by Ragged Ridge.
+Each spans over four miles long near North Cascades Highway.
+The lesser-known peaks above Panther Creek still attract many mountain enthusiasts.

 See more trip photos here.